 True fungal infections in fish are less common than parasites or bacteria.
 They typically appear as white cottony or “furry” growths on fish but can also be internal.
 They can be induced by substandard water quality, infected food or open wounds, but there are many other causes.
 Although fungal infections are not generally contagious, infected fish should be treated immediately with an anti-fungal medication, preferably in a quarantine aquarium.

 Viruses are tiny organisms that invade the fish’s cells and begin to replicate.
 They can be difficult to diagnose because they often produce similar symptoms to many other fish diseases.
 Viral infections are well documented in koi and goldfish as well as angelfish, but they can affect all aquarium fish.
 There are no known cures for viral infections.
 Fish that are suspected of having a viral infection should be removed from the aquarium promptly to prevent spreading to other fish.
 Treatment with antibiotics or anti-parasitic medications in a quarantine aquarium can be attempted in case the infection is a bacteria or parasite and not a virus.

 Also known as “pinecone disease” or Malawi bloat, dropsy is more a set of symptoms than an actual disease.
 It can be caused by a virus or bacterial infection of the kidney that results in fluid build-up in the fish’s abdomen, causing the fish to swell and the scales to stand on end, giving it the appearance of a pinecone.
 Treatment is dependent on what the cause is.
-While the true cause of dropsy symptoms is not always treatable, antibiotics or the use of Epsom Salt in a quarantine aquarium have been known to produce results.
+While dropsy is not always treatable, antibiotics or the use of Epsom Salt in a quarantine aquarium have been known to produce results.
 Infected fish should be removed from the aquarium to prevent transmission to other fish.